 While you are answering this question, remember the following points: don’t include any form of bragging, don’t try to add explanations for any shortcomings in your candidature and, don’t repeat what other parts of your applications have already mentioned.

-How I realised god is fictional (638 words)
+What I think about god (638 words)

 Having been raised in a comfortable middle class life, I always believed life to be mostly good, with only mild challenges distributed throughout our lifetimes.
 I always knew there would be harsh events that would be difficult to overcome but going through them at a young age was never a thought.